Why Does My Dog Rush the Door? Understanding & Stopping Door Dashing

 The Translation Breakdown:

-When Your Dog Door-Rushes, They're Saying:
+When Your Dog Door Rushes, They're Saying:

 Dogs are creatures of routine who feel safest when they understand what's happening

-The door opening could mean walk, car ride, or being left behind - three wildly different scenarios
+The door opening could mean walk, car ride, or being left behind, three wildly different scenarios

-It's not disobedience - it's anxiety wrapped in stress
+It's not disobedience - it's stress!

 When dogs feel uncertain, they often try to 'make things happen'

-Think of it like a human pacing when nervous - it's a coping mechanism
+Think of it like a human pacing when nervous, it's a coping mechanism

 What Your Dog Wants You to Know